LottieFiles/dotlottie-raylib/README.md

 <img src="./demo.gif" width="320"/>

 ## Requirements
-- Raylib 5.x installed on your machine (headers + libs) and a C compiler (Clang or GCC).
-The Makefile assumes raylib is already available.
+- Raylib 5.x and a C compiler (Clang or GCC).
+Prebuilt raylib binaries/headers live in `third_party/raylib` for macOS (arm64) and Linux (x86_64); the Makefile links against them by default.
+Bring your own raylib for other OS/arch layouts.
 - dotLottie runtime: `third_party/dotlottie_player` includes headers and test prebuilts for macOS (arm64) and Linux (x86_64/arm64).
 For Android, iOS, Windows, or other platforms, grab the prebuilts from the dotlottie_player releases and drop them into the same `lib/<os>/<arch>` layout.
 - Assets: `.lottie` bundles alongside the executable (e.g., `super-man.lottie`).
 Avoid committing bulky test assets.